shahednasser/laravel-rbac-tutorial/README.md

 # Code for Laravel RBAC Tutorial

-This repository holds the code for Laravel RBAC tutorial.
+This repository holds the code for the [Laravel RBAC tutorial](https://blog.shahednasser.com/implementing-rbac-in-laravel-tutorial/).

 ## Installation